-- WisDOT will continue coordination with USFWS to finalize measures to mitigate changes in the 100-year water surface elevation at Baraboo River Waterfowl Production Area field office.
-WisDOT will also continue coordination with WDNR to finalize measures to mitigate changes in the 100-year water surface elevation at the Pine Island State Wildlife Area. - WisDOT, in coordination with USFWS and WDNR may determine impacted buildings could be moved, protected with earth berms or raised to avoid flood impacts.
-WisDOT will continue coordinating with Dane County if it's maintenance building can be relocated on site. - WisDOT will fairly compensate institutions for land acquired or for buildings moved or raised.
-If Dane County, USFWS and WDNR buildings are relocated as mitigation, WisDOT will coordinate with each agency to select a site that serves Dane County, USFWS and WDNR operations functions. - To mitigate temporary construction impacts in USFWS and WDNR properties, WisDOT will restore disturbed areas to a condition which is at least as good as that which existed prior to construction.
-In consultation with UWFWS and WDNR, WisDOT will restore habitat with seed mixes and vegetation that USFWS and WDNR specify. - WisDOT is developing a traffic management plan, which will include coordination with emergency service providers, school districts and other stakeholders to mitigate traffic impacts and maintain access during construction. - See additional commitments for the Glacial Drumlin Trail, Baraboo Waterfowl Production Area, Pine Island State Wildlife Area, Mirror Lake State Park, Hulburt Creek Fishery Area and Rocky Arbor State Park in Recreational Areas below.
+Resource Mitigation Measures and Commitments Commercial and Available data indicate that there are no age, ethnic, handicapped or minority characteristics that would require special relocation Industrial consideration for any business displacement.
+If unusual circumstances were to arise during the business relocation, WisDOT real estate personnel would be available to provide appropriate services and accommodate any special relocation or services.
+Development Any septic tanks, drain fields or wells on acquired properties would be abandoned in accordance with federal, state regulations and local (continued) zoning standards.
+WisDOT will survey all buildings to be demolished to determine whether asbestos or lead paint is present.
+All appropriate and applicable engineering and regulatory controls will be followed during the handling and disposal of asbestos-containing material and lead-based paint.
+Before a contractor demolishes a building that may contain or is known to contain asbestos, the contractor must notify WDNR and the Wisconsin Department of Health and Family Services at least 10 working days before starting the work, using WDNR Form 48500-113: "Notification of Demolition and/or Renovation and Application for Permit Exemption."
+During final design, WisDOT will continue coordination with impacted property owners within the regulatory floodplain to determine acquisition or other mitigation measures such as floodproofing structures.
+WisDOT will mitigate impacts of flood elevation rises under the 2D model through the buying of easements to the limits of allowable under Wis.
+Stat. s.
+86.255.
+Prior to building demolition, WisDOT will also inspect buildings for presence migratory bird nests and threatened and endangered bat species.
+If species are present, WisDOT will coordinate with WDNR and USFWS, as needed, to implement avoidance, minimization and mitigation measures.
+Institutional and WisDOT will continue coordination with USFWS to finalize measures to mitigate changes in the 100-year water surface elevation at Baraboo River Waterfowl Production Area field office.
+WisDOT will also continue coordination with WDNR to finalize measures to mitigate changes in Public Services the 100-year water surface elevation at the Pine Island State Wildlife Area.
+WisDOT, in coordination with USFWS and WDNR may determine impacted buildings could be moved, protected with earth berms or raised to avoid flood impacts.
+WisDOT will continue coordinating with Dane County if it's maintenance building can be relocated on site.
+WisDOT will fairly compensate institutions for land acquired or for buildings moved or raised.
+If Dane County, USFWS and WDNR buildings are relocated as mitigation, WisDOT will coordinate with each agency to select a site that serves Dane County, USFWS and WDNR operations functions.
+To mitigate temporary construction impacts in USFWS and WDNR properties, WisDOT will restore disturbed areas to a condition which is at least as good as that which existed prior to construction.
+In consultation with UWFWS and WDNR, WisDOT will restore habitat with seed mixes and vegetation that USFWS and WDNR specify.
+WisDOT will coordinate with USFWS to support the agency's Compatibility Determination for work in the Baraboo River Waterfowl Production Area.